mdh61/hello-world/README.md

 Hi!

 Marie here.
-I like to reality tv, drinking, and eating.
+I like reality tv, food, and drinks.
 I want to become a freelancer for a living.